laurapratt87/ELK-Stack-Project/README.md

 We have installed the following Beats on these machines.
 These Beats allow us to collect the following information from each machine:

-- **Filebeat** can handle audit logs, deprecation logs, gc logs, server logs, and slow logs.
+- **Filebeat** can handle audit logs, deprecation logs, garbage collection logs, server logs, and slow logs.

 - **Metricbeat** collects machine metrics.
 For example, Metricbeat can be used to monitor and analyze system CPU, memory and load.